 - Panera doesn’t detail out the “other natural flavors” so who really knows what combo of flavors helped to create the unique taste of their juice.

-All that said, I ended up making a juice that I found seriously delicious and refreshing even if it isn’t an exact copy of the Panera juice.
+All that said, I ended up making a homemade lemonade that I found seriously delicious and refreshing even if it isn’t an exact copy of the Panera juice.
 In fact, my juice was a little thinner in texture so maybe I even liked it better?

 I gave a glass to my husband because he is my official recipe taster (Lucky man!).
 He was mowing the lawn so he downed it without even really tasting it.